remix-run/react-router/docs/api/components/Routes.md

 One of:

-- `'imitateBrowser'` - default, imitates what browsers do in a typical page reload scenario: preserves scroll positions when using the back button, scrolls up when you come to a new route by clicking a link, etc.
+- `'browser'` - default, imitates what browsers do in a typical page reload scenario: preserves scroll positions when using the back button, scrolls up when you come to a new route by clicking a link, etc.